Rebranding vs Brand Refresh: Which one is right for you?

 Old logos will be updated to keep the brand looking modern; visual identity will be changed to focus the brand; services and products may be tweaked to respond to developing audience expectations; and finally, tone of voice brings the whole package together, distilling the brand into a recognisable entity that customers will relate to, understand, and trust.

 A brand refresh streamlines a business.
-It discards what is slowing down progress and helps to clarify its goals, market position, and offering.
+It discards what is slowing down progress and helps to clarify its goals, market position, and offers.

-An attractive benefit of a brand refresh is, of course, that it puts less demands on time and money.
-A brand refresh can take as little as 3–4 months — a blink of an eye when compared to the years-long process rebrands can sometimes require.
+Of course, an attractive benefit of a brand refresh is that it requires less time and money.
+A brand refresh can take as little as 3–4 months—a blink of an eye compared to the years-long process rebrands can sometimes require.

 If you’re already working with a good brand with a positive reputation, a rebrand will not be necessary to boost your company’s performance.
 A brand refresh can give you all the benefits you need to keep up with and overtake your competition.